astrosoftlab/northtensor-web/documentation/guides/purchase-tao.md

 To purchase TAO and use it you will need `talisman.xyz` wallet.
 You can download it from [here](https://talisman.xyz/).
 It's a web3 wallet that specifically supports `polkadot`.
+While this guide can be followed using any adequate polkadot wallet.
+We've only tested using Talisman and Polkadot{js}.
+We highly recommend using the Talisman Wallet due to the ability to confirm transactions before signing as shown below.

 &nbsp;